carbon-language/carbon-lang/docs/design/pattern-matching.md

 operated on.
 This position is espoused in the
 ["Carbon closed function overloading" proposal (TODO)](#broken-links-footnote)<!-- T:Carbon closed function overloading proposal -->.

-**Question:** Is there a rule for selecting an overload if there are multiple patterns that match?
+**Problem:** Is there a rule for selecting an overload if there are multiple patterns that match?

 Seems like a conservative choice would be to just give a compile error in this